supto51/ketones/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run with SSL

+To run the project with SSL and for the project to be able to work with IAA :

+Run `ng serve --host keto.justpruvit.com --port 4200 --ssl`

+To create a cert you can do this:

+- in the project create dir "cert"
+- Run `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout cert/key.key -out cert/crt.crt`